thischrisblack/shelly-black-website/content/blog/from-the-stacks-incarceration-camp-photos.md

 ---
-title: "From the Stacks: Incarceration Camp Photos"
+title: 'From the Stacks: Incarceration Camp Photos'
-date: "2016-07-03"
+date: '2016-07-03'
+image: images/umbrella-woman-poston.jpg
+category: Photography
 ---

 Buried in manila folders, in boxes, in stacks, are the records of the War Relocation Authority.
 Before taking a pilgrimage to Manzanar, I wanted to take a peek at these archives.